Efficient Frontier without Risk-Free Asset

 - Not desirable

-The covariance between any portfolios could be calculated using the covariance matrix $V$:
+The covariance between any two portfolios can be calculated using the covariance matrix $V$:

 Covariance of Frontier Portfolios